pwelty/slack-pack/README.md

 ## Normal operation

-* just hit index.php to simulate a run.
+* just hit /index.php to simulate a run.
-* hit index.php/?live= for the real deal
+* hit /index.php?live= for the real deal